 - Section 1.
 General Powers.
 All the business and affairs of the corporation shall be managed by the Board of Directors.
 The Board of Directors shall exercise all corporate powers and conduct, manage and control the affairs and properties of the corporation.
 As necessary and advisable, the Board of Directors may delegate its powers to the Executive Committee between meetings of the Board. - Section 2.
 Number, Selection.
-The number of Directors shall be fifteen (15) plus the immediate Past President.
-Board members may not serve for more than two consecutive three-year terms.
+The number of Directors shall be fifteen (15) plus, if required by this paragraph, the Immediate Past President.
+Directors may not serve for more than two consecutive three-year terms with the exception of a member who serves as a Director and Immediate Past President for an additional year in the event that they served as President in the final year of their last term as a Director.
 The Board may have up to two (2) members who are non-lobbyist members of the corporation.
 The Board may make adjustments to the timing of re-elections and terms when necessary to recalibrate elections to align with the schedule laid out in this paragraph. - Section 3.
 Meetings.
 Regular meetings of the Board of Directors shall be held at such times and places and upon such notice as are fixed from time to time by resolution of the Board of Directors.
-Special meetings may be held at any time upon call of the President or any ten (10) members of the Board, upon two days' notice to each Director, which notice shall set forth the time, place and purpose of the meeting - Section 4.
+Special meetings may be held at any time upon call of the President or any ten (10) members of the Board, upon two days' notice to each Director, which notice shall set forth the time, place or electronic format, and purpose of the meeting

+Section 4.
 Quorum.
-Eight (8) members of the Board of Directors shall constitute a quorum for the transaction of business. - Section 5.
+Eight (8) members of the Board of Directors shall constitute a quorum for the transaction of business.

+Section 5.
 Rules of Order.
-Meetings shall be conducted in accordance with Robert's Rules of Order

-Revised when not in conflict with these bylaws, unless other procedures are adopted by the Board of Directors.
+Meetings shall be conducted in accordance with Robert's Rules of Order Revised when not in conflict with these bylaws unless other procedures are adopted by the Board of Directors.

 Section 6.
 Vacancies.
-If the position of any Director becomes vacant for any reason, the remaining Directors may elect a successor who shall hold office for the remainder of the term and is then eligible to be elected to no more than one additional three-year terms.
+If the position of any director becomes vacant for any reason, the remaining Directors may elect a successor who shall hold office for the remainder of that year and until the next member election at the Annual Meeting.
+At that time, the successor will be eligible for two, three-year terms, not to exceed seven years.
 When a vacancy on the Board of Directors occurs, notice to members shall include language that stipulates the length of time the new Director may be eligible to serve.